Dpanchii/Deepanshi-1/README.md

 # Deepanshi-1
-This is my first Git reposatory project
+This is my first Git repository project Author-Deepanshi